-In this post, we (Vietnamese) document our culinary exploration of Vietnamese restaurants in Toronto, and rate restaurants by:
+In this post, we (Vietnamese) document our culinary exploration of Vietnamese restaurants in Toronto, and rate the restaurants by:

 - Vietnamese authenticity